 4. Blind Peoples Association, India

-Blind People’s Association is a professional Non-Government Organization in Gujarat.
+Blind People’s Association is a professional non-governmental organisation in Gujarat.
 We believe in providing equal opportunities to all categories of people with disabilities.
 Consistent with the philosophy, it provides education, employment opportunities, equal rights and quality of life.
 BPA understands that gainful employment is essential in a person’s life because it gives him status and binds him to Society.
 We can see the acceptance of persons with disabilities at work as Society accepts these persons without any discrimination.
 However, many people with disabilities can still not find profitable businesses and depend on others.

 Name | Blind People’s Association |